sglyon/srg/content/post/ruhl_willis.md

 </ul>
 <p><strong>Foreign demand</strong>:</p>
 <ul>
-<li>The &quot;rest of the world&quot; is populated by another representative agent with the same preferences.</li>
+<li>The “rest of the world” is populated by another representative agent with the same preferences.</li>
 <li>Only difference from domestic consumer is in demand for varieties, which differs with the exchange rate (varieties have different prices in different countries)</li>
 </ul>
 <p><strong>Plants</strong> are indexed by the variety they produce and operate under monopolistic competition.</p>